-- ✓ Met with your adviser and discussed the risks and benefits as well as your other options. - ✓ Spoken to your family about your plans, if you choose to. - Received your personalised Key Facts Illustration from your adviser. - ✓ Appointed your independent solicitor and given the solicitor's details to your adviser.
+- Met with your adviser and discussed the risks and benefits as well as your other options. - Decided how much interest you'd like to pay each month. - ✓ Spoken to your family about your plans, if you choose to. - Received your personalised Key Facts Illustration from your adviser. - Appointed your independent solicitor and given the solicitor's details to your adviser.